deltachat/deltachat-pages/README.md

 You can edit and improve the existing translations with [Transifex](https://www.transifex.com/delta-chat/delta-chat-pages/); if you want to add a new language, please add it there or [contact us](https://delta.chat/en/contribute#channels).

+To update the translations from the Transifex server, see the scripts and the documentation in the `tools` folder.

 How to create a new blog post
 --------------------------------------------------------------------------------